 Using the calculator, we pulled some sample data to help you get a general sense of your approximate hourly and weekly costs based on your location.

-Average cost comparison for full-time nanny with 2-5 years’ experience for one child (40 hours/week)
+Average cost comparison for a full-time nanny (40 hours/week)

 How much do night nurses get paid?

 “Rates for NCS will vary depending on where you live, but as a general rule of thumb, an NCS tends to be more expensive than a regular day nanny by about 25-30% in most markets,” Hedley says.